jz393/jz393.github.io/writing/a-quiet-second-love.md

 but with you, the present is frozen
 in cycles of stories and sketches

-we can be Romeo and Juliet forever
+let us be Romeo and Juliet forever
-we can put off the ending
+let us put off the ending
-i will take anything
+i can take anything

 as long as
 i have